 Find out more about intriguing Shetland - its rich history and culture, islands and wildlife - with our Shetland blogs.

-Discover 8 interesting facts about Mousa – a small island located just off the south west coast of Mainland Shetland and home to the famous Mousa Broch.
+Discover 8 interesting facts about Mousa – a small island located just over a mile off the east coast of Shetland Mainland and home to the famous Mousa Broch.

 Award-winning travel writer Robin McKelvie visits Shetland and shares his experience trying the best of the island’s food and drink, from world-class seafood to the UK’s most northerly distilleries and standout dining destinations.